 So how can a membership site leverage email automation to recover lost sales?
 Through a smart tagging system and your favorite CRM or email marketing service (EMS).
 Tools you probably already have in place in your membership site or will find very simple to add.

-For this guide, we’ve chosen to use WP Fusion to tag users who abandon their carts and Groundhogg to initiate a targeted email sequence that encourages them to complete their purchase.
+For this guide, we have chosen to use WP Fusion to tag users who abandon their carts and Groundhogg to initiate a targeted email sequence that encourages them to complete their purchase.

 What is Groundhogg?